HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, I was introduced to the motor and fan.
-I learnt how to code external parts such as the motor and how to change the speed.
+I learnt how to code external parts such as the motor.
 I enjoyed this experiment as the project did not just exlusively include electrical components.
 In order to test this experiment you have to use physical force thus introducing a sense of human involvement as it is not just electrical parts doing all of the work.

 This experiment could be the basis of a real world application such as on a boat or at an airport.
 It could be used to measure the wind conditions to determine whether they are suitable for travel.
 By using this to measure weather, it will be able to predict safe conditions for travel thus making it easier to determine safe travel conditions.